KlausMau/symODE/README.md

 - new_coupled:
     - as default: if no specifications are given, impose mean field coupling in first variable with coupling parameter "epsilon"

+- compute Jacobian, Hessian and compiler only when needed

 ### Deployment

 - anaconda/pip package